ericminio/conferences/how-to-make-agile-work.md

 Out of the 12 principles, the first 3 are focussing on customer satisfaction, early and frequent deliveries, being very clear that by _frequent_ we mean a pace between a couple of weeks and a couple of months.

-So, from a customer point of view, the promise of Agile is crystal clear: Agile means that he/she can expect an agile team to deliver a valuable working software every couple of months, at at least a stable price.
+So, from a customer point of view, the promise of Agile is crystal clear: Agile means that the customer can expect an agile team to deliver a valuable working software every couple of months, at at least a stable price.
 It is a fair expectation for any customer / client / Product Owner to have, after reading this manifesto, from a team / company pretending to be agile.

 The target is set.